Self-interacting mass-dimension one fields for any spin: Introduction

-The paper is organised as follow.
+The paper is organized as follow.
 In sec.~\ref{Elko_any_spin}, we construct Elko for any spin.
-This includes all the essential properties of Elko that are needed to construct a quantum field.
-This task is carried out in sec.~\ref{field_operators}.
-From the derived propagators and Lagrangian densities, we conclude that the fields are of mass-dimension one independent of their spin.
-They are local, but the definitions of the conjugate momenta must be modified for the free Hamiltonians to be physical.
-The resulting free bosonic and fermionic Hamiltonians are positive-definite but now have positive and vanishing vacuum energies respectively.
+This includes all the essential properties of Elko that are needed to construct a quantum field, a task that is carried out in sec.~\ref{field_operators}.
+From the derived propagators, we conclude that the fields are of mass-dimension one independent of their spin.
+For the Hamiltonians to be physical, the definitions of the conjugate momenta must be modified.
+The resulting bosonic and fermionic Hamiltonians are positive-definite but now have positive and vanishing vacuum energies respectively.
 Finally, gathering all the relevant results, we show that $\gamma^{\mu_{1}\cdots\mu_{2j}}p_{\mu_{1}}\cdots p_{\mu_{2j}}$ can be decomposed into a product of two non Lorentz-covariant matrices.
-This decomposition generalises the result obtained by Ahluwalia~\cite{Ahluwalia:2013uxa} and Speran\c{c}a~\cite{Speranca:2013hqa} and points toward a possible non-trivial connection between mass-dimension one fields and Lorentz-invariant fields.
+This decomposition generalizes the result obtained by Ahluwalia~\cite{Ahluwalia:2013uxa} and Speran\c{c}a~\cite{Speranca:2013hqa} and points toward a possible non-trivial connection between mass-dimension one fields and Lorentz-invariant fields.